makinacorpus/drupalindustry.bootstrap/README.rst

     You can execute bootstrap from anywhere, with a relative or absolute path, i.e. the command could be "/PATH/TO/bin/bootstrap".

+* Done!

+  Then we suggest you configure your environment with `drupalindustry.templates`_, which was installed during bootstrap.
+See `drupalindustry.templates documentation`_.

 **********
 References
 **********